 Our analysis capitalizes on a unique dataset, merging administrative records, firm registry data, and a proprietary balance sheet database.
-A comprehensive description is available in the Online Appendix Section 2.
+A comprehensive description is available in the Online Appendix Section B.

-The Italian Ministry of Economic Development supplied comprehensive information on all applications to 26 calls for L488/92 funds from 1996 to 2007.
-This encompasses 74,584 projects valuing nearly \in 22 billion (from the total \in 26 billion allocated by L488/92), submitted by 49,082 firms.
-Additional insights are available in Online Appendix Table S2.10
+The Italian Ministry of Economic Development supplied comprehensive information on all applications to 26 calls for L488/92 funds from 1996 to 2007 (Ministero dello Sviluppo Economico 2009).
+This encompasses 74,584 projects valuing nearly €22 billion (from the total €26 billion allocated by L488/92), submitted by 49,082 firms.
+Additional insights are available in Supplementary Materials Table S6.

 For each project, the dataset reports the fiscal identifier of the applicant firm, together with its location and sector; the subsidy requested; the applicant's final score and its components (I1-I3 in 1996-97, and I1-I5 after 1998); and the amount eventually awarded to applicants scoring above the cutoff.
-We enhanced this dataset with the Gazzetta Ufficiale, helping pinpoint the specific competition "cell" for every applicant.
+We enhanced this dataset with information from the Official Journal of the Italian Republic (Gazzetta Ufficiale della Republica Italiana n.d.), helping pinpoint the specific competition "cell" for every applicant.

 Nearly 33,000 projects scored above the threshold and were thus eligible.
-About 20% of these projects were not funded, eventually, for a number of reason.11 Our dataset unfortunately lacks specific reasons for each declined subsidy.
+About 20% of these projects were not funded, eventually, for a number of reason.
+Our dataset unfortunately lacks specific reasons for each declined subsidy.
 As explained in the next section, we will focus on the effect of being eligible for the subsidy (i.e., scoring above the cutoff), which provides a lower bound to the effect of actually receiving the subsidy.
-In any event, we will discuss the implication of (non-random) selection into receiving the subsidy among eligible applicants whenever it is relevant for interpreting our results - particularly, when comparing the effect between applicants
+In any event, we will discuss the implication of (non-random) selection into receiving the subsidy among eligible applicants whenever it is relevant for interpreting our results - particularly when comparing the effect between applicants selected on objective rules vs. political discretion.

-$^{^{10}}$ Our dataset misses data from 5 out of the 35 calls (21, 24, 25, 26, 30).
+$^{10}$ Our dataset misses data from 5 out of the 35 calls (21, 24, 25, 26, 30).
 Moreover, for 4 calls (5, 18, 23, 34) firm-level subsidies remained unretrievable.

-11These included (i) failure to provide the documentation showing compliance of the investment with the conditions and limits set in the auction; (ii) non-compliance with nation-wide legislation concerning, e.g., labor laws, environmental or urban real estate legislation; (iii) large deviations from the targets underlying the objective score; (iv) violations of the non-cumulation requirements; (v) the rental, disposal or sale of the subsidized asset.
+&lt;sup>11These included (i) failure to provide the documentation showing compliance of the investment with the conditions and limits set in the auction; (ii) non-compliance with nationwide legislation concerning, e.g., labor laws, environmental or urban real estate legislation; (iii) large deviations from the targets underlying the objective score; (iv) violations of the non-cumulation requirements; (v) the rental, disposal or sale of the subsidized asset.